FluxML/MLJFlux.jl/docs/src/common_workflows/live_training/notebook.md

 # Live Training with MLJFlux

-This tutorial is available as a Jupyter notebook or julia script [here](https://github.com/FluxML/MLJFlux.jl/tree/dev/docs/src/common_workflows/live_training).
+This demonstration is available as a Jupyter notebook or julia script [here](https://github.com/FluxML/MLJFlux.jl/tree/dev/docs/src/common_workflows/live_training).

 **Julia version** is assumed to be 1.10.*